-- CONTRACTOR shall be responsible for ensuring that beneficiaries have appropriate access to SMHS.
-CONTRACTOR shall assess the capacity of service delivery and accessibility of CONTRACTOR's services to beneficiaries; this includes monitoring the number, type, and geographic distribution of mental health services provided by CONTRACTOR. - CONTRACTOR shall evaluate medical necessity appropriateness and efficiency of services provided to beneficiaries.
+- A. CONTRACTOR shall be responsible for ensuring that beneficiaries have appropriate access to SMHS.
+CONTRACTOR shall assess the capacity of service delivery and accessibility of CONTRACTOR's services to beneficiaries; this includes monitoring the number, type, and geographic distribution of mental health services provided by CONTRACTOR. - B. CONTRACTOR shall evaluate medical necessity appropriateness and efficiency of services provided to beneficiaries.
 CONTRACTOR shall track utilization of data to show client outcomes and performance indicators over time.
 CONTRACTOR shall track patterns, trends, outlier data, and monitor post care outcomes to assess effectiveness of care and services.
-This information shall be provided to AHM. - 3.
-CONTRACTOR shall adhere to County of Mendocino MHP Agreement requirements for processing requests for initial, continuing, and concurrent authorizations of services.
-Authorization decisions shall be made within the timeframe set by Title 42, Code of Federal Regulations section§ 438.210(d).
+This information shall be provided to Anchor Health Management. - C.CONTRACTOR shall adhere to County of Mendocino MHP Agreement requirements for processing requests for initial, continuing, and concurrent authorizations of services.
+Authorization decisions shall be made within the timeframe set by Title 42, Code of Federal Regulations, section 438.210(d).
 Prior authorization is not required for the following services: Crisis Intervention, Crisis Stabilization, Assessment, Plan Development, Rehabilitation, Targeted Case Management, Intensive Care Coordination, and Medication Support Services.
-Prior authorization, through a treatment authorization request (TAR), is required for Intensive Home-Based Services, Day Treatment Intensive, Day Rehabilitation, Therapeutic Behavioral Services, and Therapeutic Foster Care.
-CONTRACTOR shall adhere to all documentation required for services that require a TAR.
+Prior authorization, through a treatment authorization request (TAR), is required for Intensive Home-Based Services, Day Treatment Intensive, Day Rehabilitation,

-4. CONTRACTOR shall issue NOABDs, per the County of Mendocino MHP Agreement requirements, within the timeframe set forth in 42 Code of Federal Regulations section§438.404(c).
-A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify AHM.
-AHM shall provide to COUNTY a copy of all NOABDs monthly.
+- Therapeutic Behavioral Services, and Therapeutic Foster Care.
+CONTRACTOR shall adhere to all documentation requires for services that require a TAR. - D. CONTRACTOR shall issue NOABD, per the County of Mendocino MHP Agreement requirements, within the timeframe set forth in 42 Code of Federal Regulations section 438.404(c).
+A copy of the NOABD shall be added to the client EHR and the CONTRACTOR will notify Anchor Health Management.
+Anchor Health Management shall provide to COUNTY a copy of all NOABDs monthly.

-K. Compliance
+VII.
+Compliance